 As a composer Peter’s recent commissions include, Australian Art Orchestra for Metropolis New Music Festival 2016, Arts House Melbourne (for Festival Of Live Art 2016) with Tamara Saulwick: an audio visual work for 16 iPads called Alter.
 Cameron Robbins for his MONA solo show 'Field Lines' (on until August 2016), Vanessa Tomlinson for 8 Hits (percussion solo), the Australian Brass Quintet (Extended Brass Quintet), ABC Radio National (radio version of Pin Drop for Sound.
 Music.
-Word), Tamara Saulwick (various electro-acoustic scores), Big West Festival 2015 (Siren Call,) Corpus (2015 score for Tina Havers dance company Bremen Germany), Kate Neal (wind and string quintet), International Trumpet Guild (extended trumpet quartet).
+Word), Big West Festival 2015, Siren Call, Corpus (2015 score for Tina Havers dance company Bremen Germany), Kate Neal (wind and string quintet), International Trumpet Guild (extended trumpet quartet).

 Peter is the recipient of numerous awards including in 2016 the Albert H. Maggs Composition Award, the Age/Music Victoria award for Jazz Album of the Year, and a Green Room Theatre Award (with Tamara Saulwick).
 In 2013 he was awarded a prestigious Australia Council Music Fellowship.
 He is the recipient of two Bell Jazz Awards, along with nominations for the Australian Music Prize (AMP, for Daughter’s Fever), APRA/AMC Art Music Awards, Green Room Theatre (sound design), Australian Arts In Asia Awards, and AIR Independent Recording.
 He holds a doctorate from Queensland Conservatorium Griffith University and was awarded 2013 Alumnus of the Year.
 Residencies include, Banff Centre Fall Residency (2007) with the assistance of a Rolston Music Fellowship (Canada) and 2014 Music Omi (New York).
 Peter’s work has also been supported by grants from the Ian Potter Trust, Australia Council for the Arts, Arts Victoria, Alan C. Rose Trust, Australia Korea Foundation, Australian International Cultural Council, and The Myer Foundation.
 In 2005 he was awarded the Keith and Elizabeth Murdoch Travelling Fellowship.